matriley/Pong-Reinforcement-Learning/README.md

-# Pong-Reinforcement-Learning
+# Pong Reinforcement Learning
-This is a simple implementation of Pong game using Pygame and Reinforcement Learning.

-# What it does
-The game has two paddles, one controlled by the computer (Right paddle) and the other by the reinforcement learning algorithm (Left paddle).
-The goal of the algorithm is to learn to control the paddle to keep the ball from hitting the player's side and maximize the score.
-The reinforcement learning algorithm uses a Q-learning algorithm to update the Q-values of the state-action pairs, which is stored in a Q-table.
-The state is represented by the positions of the ball and the paddles, and the actions are moving the paddle up, staying put, or moving the paddle down.

-The Q-learning algorithm updates the Q-values based on the rewards obtained by the agent after taking an action in a state and moving to the next state.
-The algorithm chooses the action with the highest Q-value in the current state, takes the action, and then updates the Q-value of the state-action pair with the reward received and the highest Q-value in the new state.
-The agent repeats this process until it reaches the end of the episode.
+This is a Python implementation of the classic game Pong, using reinforcement learning.
+The game is played by a neural network agent, which learns to play the game by trial and error.
+The agent receives the state of the game as input, and outputs an action (move the paddle up, down or stay in place).

 # Requirements
 ```
-python 3.9
+Python 3.9
-pygame
+Pygame
+Numpy
+Tensorflow 2.12.0
 ```
+# Usage
+To run the game and train the agent, simply run the train.py file.
+The agent will play 1000 games to train and the trained model will be saved as a .h5 file.

 # Usage
 To use this program, cd into the folder and simply run the train.py file or run the file in a Python environment.